Does Gum Disease Cause Alzheimer’s?

 In the meantime, there is reason to believe that avoiding periodontal disease, among other healthy lifestyle measures, may play a role in the development or progression of Alzheimer’s disease.
 Given that maintaining healthy teeth and gums is important for overall health anyway, paying extra attention to your oral health clearly has its benefits.

 Start with reviewing your oral health habits at home.
-Make sure you are brushing twice a day for 2 minutes with a fluoride toothpaste and flossing daily.
+Make sure you are brushing twice a day for 2 minutes with fluoride toothpaste and flossing daily.
 Eat healthy and nutritious foods, avoid tobacco and visit your dentist regularly for exams and cleanings.
 Following these simple steps will help prevent gum disease and keep your smile bright.